bpmolinari/nina/content/family/molinari/_index.md

 The
 [York Coffee Palace](yorkcoffeepalace),
 at 557-559 Wellington Street, Perth plays a key role in the affairs of Dominic, his brother Bernardo, and his brother-in-law Giacomo.
-Clearly, it finished up in the management (and presumed ownership) of Bernardo from about 1920.
+Clearly, it finished up in the management of Bernardo from about 1920.
 Family folklore has it that Dominic and Giacomo owned the business (but not the property), and that they were later bought out by Bernardo.
 Giacomo used his capital to buy a dairy farm about 1915, and Dominic used his capital to buy the